Health Informatics and Management: Health Information Management

 Health Information Management at Illinois State was named in the Best Value Health Information Management Bachelor’s programs list in 2019.

-Why study Health Information Management?
+Why study Health Informatics and Management: Health Information Management?

 Health Information Management at Illinois State has a strong focus on information technology.
 You'll get hands-on experience with real, digital health records.
 You'll also spend time designing electronic health record systems.